NiallPierce/-Pixel-Pals/README.md

 - Some features I'd like to add in the future would be to add a page going into more detail about upcoming events and tournaments.
 - Another page with more information on give aways and include a gallery.

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://niallpierce.github.io/-Pixel-Pals/